Get Started with Git on Oracle Linux

 nothing to commit (create/copy files and use "git add" to track)

-Note: Notice that the first line confirms that the global branch name previously set worked.
+The first line confirms that the global branch name previously set worked.
 The default branch used by the new Git repository is main (see: On branch main on the first line of output).

 The following steps demonstrate how to create a new file in a Git repository and then manage it.